Overview

 • Strategic Communications Commission, 2021

-• Negotiated and drafted a license agreement to enable remediation of contaminated soil and soil gas.
+• Negotiated and drafted numerous license agreements to enable remediation of contaminated soil and soil gas.

 • Successfully obtained variances from zoning provisions to enable the construction of a single-family home in place of a pre-existing non-conforming use and structure.